395t/coding-assignment-week-3-nln-2/README.md

 \- Memory size: 13GB

 We did not enable any GPU/TPU acceleration.

-In this section, we compare the training and inference time for XX / XX samples, repectively.

-Avg. training time per samples for relu ms is 126.2016 μs

-Avg. training time per samples for prelu ms is 128.7802 μs

-Avg. training time per samples for elu ms is 92.9664 μs

-Avg. training time per samples for silu ms is 117.4599 μs

-Avg. training time per samples for mish ms is 133.7703 μs

-Avg. training time per samples for gelu ms is 214.3286 μs

-Avg. inference time per samples for relu ms is 4.5404 μs

-Avg. inference time per samples for prelu ms is 7.0469 μs

-Avg. inference time per samples for elu ms is 5.1761 μs

-Avg. inference time per samples for silu ms is 4.8332 μs

-Avg. inference time per samples for mish ms is 10.7620 μs

-Avg. inference time per samples for gelu ms is 5.5138 μs

 |       | Avg. training time per samples (μs) | Avg. inference time per samples (μs) |
 | ----- | ----------------------------------- | ------------------------------------ |